robamu-org/tcpip-demo/README.md

 # C

-This demo can be configured via the `demo_config.h` file as well.
+The demo is located inside the `tcpip-c` folder and can be configured by editing the `demo_config.h` file.

 ## Windows - GCC